 - A negligent driver caused a crash while you were making a delivery for work

 There is a narrow set of parameters within which this type of work injury claim is possible.
 Please call Kelleher Law to find out what your options are.

-To find out how the experienced attorneys at The Kelleher Firm can assist with obtaining your workers' compensation benefits, please call us at 833-546-3675.
+To find out how the experienced attorneys at Kelleher Law can assist with obtaining your workers' compensation benefits, please call us at 833-546-3675.
 We know these issues don't always arise during the normal 9-to-5 hours.
 That's why we take calls 24 hours a day, 7 days a week.

 Your claim evaluation is FREE.
 Call us now to learn more about our experienced workers' compensation lawyers in Naples and Fort Myers, Florida, as well as our new offices in Atlanta, Georgia.